 Heat pumps have only gotten more popular in our area recently.
 This means that there are more reasons we’re making service calls for problems that homeowners are encountering with their new heat pump system.
-While these units might be state-of-the-art and the technology is reliable, that doesn’t mean they’re immune to the standard issues that a heating or cooling system might experience.
+While these units might be state-of-the-art and the technology is reliable, that doesn’t mean they’re immune to the standard issues that any heating or cooling system might experience.

 While we advise calling an Allen, TX HVAC contractor to be the first thing you do upon finding out that your heat pump isn’t working properly, it might be helpful to be able to pinpoint where the issue might be and provide a trustworthy technician with the information they need!